First Quarter 2021 (Jan - Mar)

 Volunteers of the Month

-Depending on the status of COVID-19, OCH will continue our restoration events every Wednesday and periodically on Saturdays, starting on January 6 at the Upper Newport Bay and Huntington Beach Wetlands Conservancy.
+Depending on the status of the coronavirus, OCH will continue our restoration events every Saturday at the Upper Newport Bay or the Huntington Beach Wetlands Conservancy.
 OCH is looking for committed restoration volunteers, especially for the Upper Newport Bay location.
+Interested?
+Contact .

 ENVIRONMENTAL BOOK CLUB

-OCH will begin a new book club where we will share our insights on a variety of topics from the environmental world every other month.
-If you have any book recommendations, feel free to email us at firstname.lastname@example.org.
-Join our mailing list to get involved in our meetings.
+OCH has recently begun a new book club where we will share our insights on a variety of topics from the environmental world every other month.
+If you have any book recommendations, feel free to email us at .
+Join our mailing list to get involved in our next meeting on May 27th where we will be discussing The World of Wonders by Aimee Nezhukumatathil.
 Happy reading!

 Upcoming Events & Opportunities